 - Have you created a Google My Business Account with all your correct and relevant details.
 This is a must for local search.

-Write your own or get a copywriter, that is the question
+To write your own copy or get a copywriter, that is the question

 We do run courses on writing content which can help get you clear on the how’s and why’s.

 However, good copywriter is worth their weight in gold.
-Tthey can tease the story out of all the details you give them and write content that will reach your target audience convincing them you are the one for the job.
-It will save you time.
+They can tease the story out of all the details you give them and write content that will reach your target audience convincing them you are the one for the job.
+It will save you time in the long run.
+For many businesses, time is money so it might just pay for itself too :).